Relative hyperbolicity of hyperbolic-by-cyclic groups: Growth under an automorphism

 \subsubsection{Kurosh rank $1$}

 If the Kurosh rank is $1$, then either $G$ is cyclic and there is nothing to prove, or it is freely indecomposable.
 In the latter case, the result appears in \cite{Gautero_Lustig_one-ended}.
 Let us discuss a possible way to cover it.
+We consider the pA-tree $T_{pA}$ of \cref{sec;pA}.
+Each component of the complement of the pA-vertices is a subtree of $T_{pA}$ whose leaves (edges whose one end has valence $1$) are adjacent to pA-vertices. {We call these components collapsible components.} {We consider the following $G$-tree $\bar T_{pA}$: its vertices are the pA-vertices of $T_{pA}$, together with one vertex for each collapsible component, and there is an edge between a pA-vertex $v$ and a collapsible component vertex if and only if $v$ is a leaf of the component.} It is straightforward that this is a tree endowed with a $G$-action.

+Recall that $\alpha$ induces an automorphism of the tree $T_{pA}$, hence it induces also an automorphism of $\bar T_{pA}$: there is a map $\bar T_{pA}\to \bar T_{pA}$ equivariant for the original action of $G$ precomposed by $\alpha$, that is a tree automorphism, thus preserving adjacency and length.

-We consider the pA-tree $T_{pA}$ of \cref{sec;pA}, and collapse every component of the complement of the pA-vertices.
-We still have a $G$-tree, $\bar T_{pA}$.
-Each vertex stabilizer in $\bar T_{pA}$ is either the stabilizer of a pA-vertex in $T_{pA}$ or is a one-ended hyperbolic group (relative to its peripheral structure) whose JSJ has no pA-vertex (consider its minimal subtree in $T_{pA}$).
+For each vertex of $\bar T_{pA}$, its stabilizer in $G$ is either the stabilizer of a pA-vertex in $T_{pA}$ or is a one-ended hyperbolic group (relative to its peripheral structure) whose JSJ tree has no pA-vertex for the automorphism $\alpha$ (its minimal subtree in $T_{pA}$ is a collapsible sub-tree).

 We claim that the maximal polynomially growing subgroups are the stabilizers of the vertices that are not pA-vertices.
 It is clear that each such group is polynomially growing.
 Take an element $g$ not conjugate to one of them.
-If it is elliptic in $\bar T_{pA}$, it is in the group of a pA-vertex, hence it grows exponentially fast.
-If it is not elliptic, it is loxodromic, and its axis must contain a $pA$-vertex.
-After conjugation, and possibly taking a power of $\alpha$, we may assume that this vertex stabilizer $A_0$ is preserved by $\alpha$, and therefore at least one of its neighbors in the axis of $g$ is sent on a conjugate by a non trivial element of $A_0$.
-Since this element grows exponentially fast under $\alpha$, so does $g$.
-Thus we have the claim.
-The different properties are then obtained by standard considerations.
+If it is elliptic in $\bar T_{pA}$, it is in the stabilizer of a pA-vertex, hence its conjugacy class grows exponentially fast.
+If it is not elliptic, it is loxodromic.